Compliance Review program

 The Non-State Schools Accreditation Board recognises that non-State schools and their governing bodies may encounter challenges with managing the COVID-19 (Coronavirus) public health emergency.

-For schools participating in the Compliance Review program, the Board understands that school staff and their governing bodies may face circumstances where they are not in a position to focus their efforts towards a compliance review and meet scheduled review targets as outlined in the Review Program Guidelines, with review plans being submitted by 30 April and a final report due on or before 30 April the following year.
+For schools participating in the Compliance Review program, the Board understands that school staff and their governing bodies may face circumstances where they are not in a position to focus their efforts towards a compliance review and meet scheduled review targets as outlined in the Review Program Guidelines [PDF 975KB], with review plans being submitted by 30 April and a final report due on or before 30 April the following year.

 The Board will monitor the appropriateness of these timelines, and review in accordance with the evolving circumstances.
 However, should the governing body and school find itself in circumstances where it cannot meet those timelines, please inform the Board accordingly.